 Welcome to Inspire Year 5

 Welcome to Year Five!
-I am Mrs Howarth and I am joined by Miss Barlow who is the teaching assistant in Class Inspire.
+I am Mrs Howarth and I am joined by Mr Mitchell and Miss Barlow who are the teaching assistants in Class Inspire.
 We have 30 lively and inquisitive children in Year Five and we will be undertaking some fantastic topics throughout the year.

 Year Five is an exciting time for our children as it is a chance for them to really work hard and shine... showcasing their gifts and talents.
 We are very proud of our achievements and we aim to try our hardest in all that we do; inspiring others to do the same.
 We all work as a team, uplifting each other;